ardeshir/ardeshir.github.io/docs/access.md

 - Group C on April 9, 2021
 - Users and groups are not synced to Active Directory.

-### Q: On the 2nd of May 2021, you attempt to restore the deleted users and groups.
+### 1. Q: On the 2nd of May 2021, you attempt to restore the deleted users and groups.
 Which users and groups can you restore?

-### 1. Answer
+### 1. Answer:
 - User 3, and Group C only
  1. Users are retained for 30 days once deleted.
 Groups are retained for 30 days once deleted.
 You will be able to restore User 3 and Group C on May 2nd.

- ### 2. What tasks can a Privileged Role Administrator perform in PIM?
+### 2. Q: What tasks can a Privileged Role Administrator perform in PIM?

- ### 2. Answer
+### 2. Answer:

 1. View request and approval history for all privileged roles.
 - A Privileged Role Administrator can audit all approval information in PIM.